Per leggere l’articolo in italiano, clicca qui

 Via Laghetto 3

-This is the deli you went to as a child.
-This is the place made of perpetually smiling and friendly people, ready to craft your sandwich with fresh ingredients.
-Meats and cheeses are of excellent quality and refinement.
-This paninoteche is right next to the Statale University.
-Do not miss it if you’re in the area.
+Salumeria Laghetto is very reminiscent of the traditional delicatessen where your mum used to take you when you were a child: a place made up of perpetually smiling and friendly people, ready to prepare your sandwich on the spot with the ingredients you like best, including cold meats and cheeses of excellent quality and refinement.
+This historic shop is located right next to the State University… if you are in the area, don’t miss it!

 Crocetta – Panini d’autore 1982

 In Milan, Crocetta has been synonymous with sandwiches since 1982, when the first sign was set up next to the Carcano theatre in Corso di Porta Romana (there is now also another in the Pagano area).
 Since then, this place has always been a meeting place for artists and audiences at the end of theatre performances, but also for all the Milanese who have enjoyed its iconic creations over the years.
 Among the most popular are the various versions stuffed with cooked ham from Prague or raw ham from Langhirano, those with mortadella or those with home-made roast beef, but also the vegetarian ones, made with vegetables.
 Even today, despite the renovations that have made it more contemporary, the restaurant still exudes an undeniable old Milan charm.